elunna/hackem/README.md

 - [x] embalmer (Removed MR_HITASONE)
 - [x] exterminator (Removed MR_HITASONE)
 - [x] Yeoman Warder

+- [ ] Nightmare (evil has nightmares)
+	EVIL: Rename nightmares to greater nightmare

+- [ ] Beholder (evil has beholders)
+	Rename the slashem unique to:  Beholder of
+		Beholder of Infinity
+		Controller of the Beholders
+		Someone or something that is usually blinded, probably a humanoid.
+		Some kind of wizard?

+- [ ] Vecna (evil has Vecna already)

+Leaving Out:
+	- [x] Pegasus (evil already has pegasi).
+And Pegasus doesn't do much in slashem except pop out of Medusa.

 Quality control on monsters:
 	- [x] Double-check and redo all difficulty levels for imported monsters.
 	- [ ] Double check all monsters for secondary references in code (other effects/abilities, etc)